prof-rossetti/nyu-info-2335-201706/projects/shopping-cart/project.md

 ## Requirements

-TBA - a description of desired functionality
+TBA - a detailed description of desired functionality

 ## Submission Instructions